Lonestar (album)

 Lonestar is the debut studio album by American country music band Lonestar.
-Released in 1995 on BNA Records (see 1995 in country music), it features five singles: "Tequila Talkin'", "No News", "Runnin' Away With My Heart", "Heartbroke Every Day", and "When Cowboys Didn't Dance", of which "No News" was a Number One hit on the Billboard country charts.
+Released in 1995 via BNA Records, it features five singles: "Tequila Talkin'", "No News", "Runnin' Away With My Heart", "Heartbroke Every Day", and "When Cowboys Didn't Dance", of which "No News" was a Number One hit on the Billboard country charts.
 The album has been certified gold by the Recording Industry Association of America for shipping 500,000 copies in the United States.

 Content

-The album's lead-off single was "Tequila Talkin'", which reached a peak of number eight on the Billboard country charts.
-Following this song was the band's first number-one hit, "No News" (the B-side to "Tequila Talkin'"), which spent three weeks at the top of the country charts.
-"Runnin' Away With My Heart" also peaked at number eight, followed by the number 45 "When Cowboys Didn't Dance" (which was much more successful in Canada, peaking at number 18 there), and finally, the number eighteen "Heartbroke Every Day".
+The album's lead-off single was "Tequila Talkin'", which reached a peak of No. 8 on the Billboard country charts.
+"No News" was the band's first number-one hit, (the B-side to "Tequila Talkin'"), which spent three weeks at the top of the country charts.
+"Runnin' Away With My Heart" also peaked at No. 8, followed by the No. 45 "When Cowboys Didn't Dance" (which was much more successful in Canada, peaking at No. 18 there), and finally, the No. 18 "Heartbroke Every Day".
 The latter overlapped on the charts with "Maybe He'll Notice Her Now," a duet between Lonestar's then-lead singer Richie McDonald and Mindy McCready, who also recorded on BNA at the time.

 Also included on the album is a cover of Roy Clark's 1982 single "Paradise Knife and Gun Club".